kribo852/symmetrical-octo-robot/README.md

 ## Usage

-- compile the typescript code to javascript with "npm compile-source"
+- compile the typescript code to javascript with "npm run compile-source"
-- create the output html file by running "npm create-html-page"
+- create the output html file by running "npm run create-html-page"

 ### The input specification